capmeth/acid/docsite/docs/docsite/tagging.md

 - `name` is a lowercase, alphanumeric, and possibly hyphenated value, and
 - `info` is any non-whitespace character except a comma.

 Incorrectly formed tags will be omitted from the documentation.

+## Tag Definitions

-You should define tags in the `tagLegend` setting of *acid.config.js* to make them functional in the docsite.
+Define tags in the `tagLegend` setting of *acid.config.js* to make them functional in the docsite.

 A tag definition is simply a description of the tag: